Physical Education PolicyNorth Ealing Primary School

 Statement of Intent:

 ‘A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way that supports their health and fitness.
-Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect’ (National Curriculum 2014).

 At North Ealing Primary school, we believe P.E can create a platform for pupils to develop many of the school learning values which enable them to become happy, healthy and active students.
 In P.E we combine our school learning values with the six school games values; Passion, Self – Belief, Honesty, Determination and Teamwork.

 Our aims working alongside the national curriculum for physical education are to ensure that all pupils: